 Select iSCSI to use the iSCSI Option ROM to boot the computer using a network device.
 Select PXE (Preboot Execution Environment) to use an PXE Option ROM to boot the computer using a network device.
-The options are iSCSI and PXE.
+Select FCoE (Fiber Channel over Ethernet) to use a FCoE Option ROM to boot the computer using a network device.
+The options are iSCSI and PXE, and FCoE.

-Load Onboard LAN1 Option ROM/Load Onboard LAN2 Option ROM/ Load Onboard LAN3 Option ROM/ Load Onboard LAN4 Option ROM
+Load Onboard LAN1 Option ROM/Load Onboard LAN2 Option ROM

-Select Enabled to enable the onboard LAN1 Option ROM~LAN4 Option ROM.
+Select Enabled to enable the onboard LAN1 Option ROM-LAN2 Option ROM.
 This is to boot the computer using a network device.
-The default setting for LAN1 Option ROM is Enabled, and the default setting for LAN2~LAN4 Option ROM is Disabled.
+The default setting for LAN1 Option ROM is Enabled, and the default setting for LAN2 Option ROM is Disabled.